dekeyrej/ansible-vault-keys/README.md

 - ✅ Readability

 No more guessing what's inside a vault-encrypted blob.
 Just mark the keys you want to encrypt, and keep the rest visible.

+## 🧙‍♂️ Philosophy

+This tool is itended to be a _companion_ to `ansible-vault`, not a replacement.
+It’s built for clarity, maintainability, and expressive workflows — especially when documenting or collaborating on infrastructure.

+Think of it as a scribe that encrypts only what must be hidden, while preserving the story around it.
+In keeping with the design goals - Your YAML remains readable, annotated, and collaborative — even when secrets are tucked away.

 ## 🚀 Quickstart